Anvadya/CSN-232-Project/Q6/Lamport Clock based Synchronisation/README.md

 Thus, the processes are assigned seperate, newly created threads to run, and inter-thread communication required to provide partial ordering is facilitated through the usage of pipes.

+Note -
+> Using pipes to implement the distributed Lamport clock ensures that the events are ordered correctly,
+> and the communication between the processes is synchronized and reliable.
+However, it is important to
+> note that using pipes for inter-process communication can introduce performance overheads and scalability
+> issues, and other mechanisms such as sockets or message queues may be more appropriate in certain scenarios.